 Specifically, whether a jury may consider if young child has been negligent or exercised “due care” is a tricky one.
 Georgia law mandates that “the term ‘due care,’ when used in reference to a child of tender years, is such care as the child’s mental and physical capacities enable him to exercise in the actual circumstances of the occasion and situation under investigation.”
-O.C.G.A. § 51-1-5.
 This seems to indicate that Georgia law mandates that each situation be assessed in light of the particular child and specific actions at issue.

-Therefore, Georgia courts have held that “the jury is in the best position to size up all the particular evidence in the case and bring its collective common knowledge of children’s capacities to bear in determining first, whether the child was capable of negligence in the premises and second, whether the child was negligent.”Pearson v.
+Therefore, Georgia courts have held that “the jury is in the best position to size up all the particular evidence in the case and bring its collective common knowledge of children’s capacities to bear in determining first, whether the child was capable of negligence in the premises and second, whether the child was negligent.”
+This decision was given in the case Pearson v.
 Small World Day Care Center, Inc., 234 Ga.
 App.
 843, 845 (1998).
 The conclusion reached from this case and others is that a jury in Georgia is generally authorized to decide whether or not a young child is capable of negligence.

 Car Accidents in Georgia remain Top Killer of Children

-Amazingly, the National Highway Transportation Safety Administration (the entity that regulates child safety seats)– reports that approximately 40% of kids who suffer terrible injuries or death during an auto collision are unrestrained or not restrained properly.
+Amazingly, the National Highway Transportation Safety Administration (the entity that regulates child safety seats) reports that approximately 40% of kids who suffer terrible injuries or death during an auto collision are unrestrained or not restrained properly.
 Considering that car seats are over 70% effective at preventing injury to infants during a crash, parents must take the time to learn how to use the child safety seats effectively.

 In Georgia, lawmakers have recognized the importance of child safety seats.
 Georgia law mandates that all children under 6 years old must ride in the backseat of a car.
-Importantly, it does not matter how tall the child is–he or she must ride in the backseat until over the age of 6.
+Importantly, it does not matter how tall the child is; he or she must ride in the backseat until over the age of 6.
 If there is no back seat in a vehicle, such as in some pick-up trucks, the child may ride in the front seat if he or she is properly restrained.

 Children under 6 also must be in a child seat or booster seat which is suitable for the age and height.
 Pediatricians are good resources if parents have any questions.